-The Brabant village Oisterwijk and Operation Market-Garden
+The Brabant village Oisterwijk and Operation Market Garden

 Photo's en film footage of German troops in Oisterwijk

-German troops on the leather company
+German troops at the leather company

 Foto's en film van Duitse Troepen in Oisterwijk